fardinanam/A-C-Compiler/README.md

 ## Introduction

-This is a C compiler that performs some error checking with the help of Flex (lexer) and Bison (YACC parser) and then it converts the C code to 8086 assembly language code.
-It is not a complete c compiler but covers most of the basic features of the language.
+This is a C compiler that performs some lexical, syntax and semantic error checking with the help of Flex (lexer) and Bison (YACC parser) and then converts the C code to 8086 assembly language code.
+It is not a complete C compiler but covers most of the basic features of the language.
 For more details, see <a href="#syntax-analyser">here</a>.

 ## Table of Contents